 You can use this method to make plain chocolate bowls in white, milk, or dark chocolate or you can make them festive for any holiday by adding sprinkles.

-Being I wanted to dress up the chocolate bowls by coating them in sprinkles, like Amy Christie, from This Heart of Mine, did, I had to come up with a way to accomplish that.
+Being I wanted to dress up these Valentine's Day chocolate bowls by coating them in sprinkles, like Amy Christie, from This Heart of Mine, did, I had to come up with a way to accomplish that.

 When you dip a balloon in chocolate you can easily dip it in sprinkles, nuts, or peppermint bits.